 TIP - You can create a Custom Value Set that has a hierarchy structure - create as detailed above

-If you have created a Custom Value Set field and placed it on a form and selected a value and then try to delete this value from the Value Set then the system will stop you.
+If you have used a value on a record i.e. a specific Contract Type and then try to delete this value from the Value Set the system will stop you.
 An error message will appear detailing why the value cannot be deleted and also detail the records that are using the value.

 You will need to first remove the value from any record that has that value selected i.e. select an alternative, either manually or by using the Bulk Update feature, once all records are updated then the value can be successfully deleted.